beaverbuilder/documentation/docs/beaver-themer/about-this-release.md

 ![](/img/themer-1-4-features-7.png)

 Using **Detected fields** is optional.
-You can continue to select the field type and type in the the field name slug manually.
+You can continue to select the field type and type in the field name slug manually.

 #### Support for ACF Taxonomy fields